-Prof. Dr. Gerhard Satzger is Director at KSRI and is leading the research group "Digital Service Innovation".
+Prof. Dr. Gerhard Satzger is Director at both IISM and KSRI and is leading the research group "Digital Service Innovation".
 His career does reflect essential objectives of the KSRI: interdisciplinarity and the interlock between academia and industry: Dr. Satzger has managed to switch between both worlds throughout his career.
 In addition to his academic qualifications and experience, he can draw upon a long standing record in national and international leadership positions in the IT industry.

 Dr. Satzger has obtained a diploma in Business Engineering from the University of Karlsruhe and an MBA from Oregon State University/USA.
 In 1993, he completed a Ph.D. program at the University of Giessen, before he earned his “Habilitation” from the University of Augsburg based on his work on „Capital Intensive Services in Global Markets“.

 In 1989, Dr. Satzger joined IBM and initially held several consulting and financial management positions.
 Later, he spent time as assistant professor at the University of Augsburg before returning to IBM Germany as head of controlling in 1998.
 From 2001 to 2002 he ran the central planning group for IBM Europe/Middle East/Africa, based in Paris.
 From 2003 onwards, he was CFO of Global Technology Services in Germany - IBM's business unit that includes the IT outsourcing business as well as technical infrastructure projects.
-In 2008, Dr. Satzger co-founded the Karlsruhe Service Research Institute, a joint institution of IBM and the University of Karlsruhe, and led its research group “Digital Service Innovation”.
-Between 2011 and 2014, Dr. Satzger lead a research-prone unit of IBM in Europe (IBM Business Performance Services) and managed global projects targeting enterprise transformation via the application of data-driven decisions (“Big Data”, “Business Analytics”).
-Effective August 2014, Dr. Satzger returned to KIT and is leading KSRI as one of its directors.
+In 2008, Dr. Satzger co-founded the Karlsruhe Service Research Institute, a joint institution of IBM and the University of Karlsruhe, as well as the new research group “Digital Service Innovation”.
+Between 2011 and 2014, Dr. Satzger led a research-prone unit of IBM in Europe (IBM Business Performance Services) and managed global business analytics projects targeting enterprise transformation by enabling data-driven decisions.
+Effective August 2014, Dr. Satzger returned to KIT and is serving as director of the institutes IISM and KSRI.